Skip to content

 // ADD_ACTION (otherwise the gateway waits 30s for a response and gives up).

-const result = await client.activepieces.triggerFlowSync(flow.id, {
+const result = await client.workflows.triggerFlowSync(flow.id, {

 contact_name: "Jane Smith",